fbpx

 There are many programs and ways to potentially save, so make sure you’re taking advantage of them by asking your agent about all of the discounts you might qualify to receive.

 However, too many people fall prey to inertia and stick with the same company just because it’s convenient.
-The truth is — thanks to online tools, AI-powered quotes and lots of market competition — it’s easier than ever to check and see if you’re still with the right company.
+Checking if you’re still with the right company has become easier than ever.
+This is due to the availability of online tools, AI quotes, and market competition.

 Carving out the time to investigate other insurers doesn’t have to be overwhelming.
-It’s worthwhile to check periodically, because you could potentially save a lot of money.
+It’s worthwhile to check from time to time, because you could potentially save a lot of money.

 Just make sure that you are making an “apples-to-apples” comparison.
-Knowing what your current coverage is across all lines of insurance is key, along with your deductibles and any additional policies or riders you may have.
+It’s important to know your insurance coverage, deductibles, and any extra policies or riders you have.

 Better yet, let an Expert Agent do the comparison-shopping for you.
 Comparing quotes across multiple carriers will help you find the right rate to fit your budget.